 I have a little confession to make.
 Don’t tell anyone?
 Promise?
 Ok, I am a bit addicted to washi tape.
-It’s so pretty!
+It’s so pretty and it’s perfect for making crafts for toddlers too.
 To be honest though (and oh, this pains me to type it) I probably don’t get to use it as much as I should.
 All well and good but if I don’t use my existing stash of washi tape how can I justify buying anymore?!
 You see my problem, right?
 I knew you would.
 Thankfully (and I use that term loosely) help has come in the form of my kids who appear to have inherited my great love of the washi.
 I’m not sure if I should be pleased or not?!
 Either way my toddler was very keen to make this washi tape fall leaves craft!

 *This post contains affiliate links*